golang/website/_content/doc/mod.md

 replace each non-canonical version with an equivalent canonical version when it automatically [updates](#go-mod-file-updates) the `go.mod` file.

-In places where a module path is associated with a verison (as in `require`, `replace`, and `exclude` directives), the final path element must be consistent with the version.
+In places where a module path is associated with a version (as in `require`, `replace`, and `exclude` directives), the final path element must be consistent with the version.
 See [Major version suffixes](#major-version-suffixes).